hydra-emu/hydra/README.md

 </details>
 <details>
 <summary>Windows</summary><br>
 Has not been tested.
-Follow similar procedure, clone with submodules, build with cmake.
+Follow similar procedure, clone and build with cmake.
 </details>

 ## Contributing